You might need a domain buy service if you’re trying to acquire a domain name that’s already owned by someone.

-Buying a domain name for your business could be a frustrating and long-drawn-out process if you don’t know where to look.
+Buying a domain name can be a frustrating and long-drawn-out process if you don’t know where to look.

 Before you answer that question, consider: